kcenon/thread_system/EXPLORATION_SUMMARY.md

 ## Overview

-This document serves as an index and executive summary of the comprehensive analysis of the Thread System project - a production-ready C++20 multithreading framework (~2,700 lines of optimized code).
+This document serves as an index and executive summary of the comprehensive analysis of the Thread System project - a modern C++20 multithreading framework (~2,700 lines of optimized code).

 **Analysis Date**: November 14, 2025
 **Analysis Depth**: Complete architecture and component analysis